Using Social Media to Network & Search

 There's a reason social sites are called networks.
 Here are a few easy ways you can use social media to your advantage as you search for an internship or full-time job.

 If you are a recent grad just getting started on LinkedIn, be sure to check out LinkedIn for Students.
-It includes great tips and advice — from building a strong profile to networking online and searching for opportunities.
+Although labeled for students, this site includes great tips and advice for those transitioning in their careers as well — from building a strong profile to networking online and searching for opportunities.

 - Visit LinkedIn and start building your profile, if you haven't already.